On an extention of the H^k mean curvature flow of closed convex hypersurfaces: Introduction

 where $k$ is a positive integer and $\nu(\cdot,t)$ denotes the outer unit normal on $M_{t}:=F(M,t)$ at $F(\cdot,t)$.

+When $k=1$ the equation (\ref{1.2}) is the usual mean curvature flow.
+Huisken \cite{Huisken} proved that the mean curvature flow develops to singularities in finite time: Suppose that $T_{{\rm max}}<\infty$ is the first singularity time for the mean curvature flow.
+Then $\sup_{M_{t}}|A|(t)\to\infty$ as $t\to T_{{\rm max}}$.
+Recently, Le-Sesum \cite{LS} and Xu-Ye-Zhao \cite{XYZ} independently proved an extension theorem on the mean curvature flow under some curvature conditions.
+A natural question is whether we can extend general $H^{k}$ mean curvature flow over the maximal time interval.

 The short time existence of the $H^{k}$ mean curvature flow has been established in \cite{S}, i.e., there is a maximal time interval $[0,T_{\max})$, $T_{\max}<\infty$, on which the flow exists.
-In \cite{L}, we proved an extension theorem on the $H^{k}$ mean curvature flow under some curvature condition.
+In \cite{L}, we proved an extension theorem on the $H^{k}$ mean curvature flow under some curvature condition; that is, the condition (b) in Theorem \ref{t1.1} holds and the second fundamental form has a lower bound along the flow.
 In this paper, we give another extension theorem of the $H^{k}$ mean curvature flow for convex hypersurfaces.

 \begin{theorem} Suppose that the integers $n$ and $k$ are greater than or equal to $2$, $k$ is odd, and $n+1\geq k$.
 Suppose that $M$ is a compact $n$-dimensional hypersurface without boundary, smoothly embedded into $\mathbb{R}^{n+1}$ by a smooth function $F_{0}$.
 Consider the $H^{k}$ mean curvature flow on $M$,